 Excessive vacancies occur in varying degrees throughout the Added Area.
-All of the vacancies identified throughout the Added Area represent at least fifty percent (50%) -- one hundred percent (100%) of each of the buildings, that is a building is considered to have excessive vacancies if fifty percent (50%) -- one hundred percent (100%) of the building is vacant or underutilized.
+All of the vacancies iden tified throughout the Added Area represent at least fifty percent (50%) - one hundred percent (100%) of each of the buildings, that is a building is considered to have excessive vacancies if fifty percent (50%) - one hundred percent (100%) of the building is vacant or underutilized.
 There are forty-two (42) vacancies in the following building types:

-Buildings that are completely vacant -- from single-story commercial to multi-story manufacturing.

-Multi-story-buildings-with-occupied-first-floors (generally_by restaurants of store fronts) and vacant upper residential or commercial units.
+Buildings that are completely vacant - from single-story commercial to multi-story manufacturing. ----Multi-story"buildings -wi^-occupied~first-floors (generally\,,by\. restaurants of store fronts) and vacant upper residential or commercial units.

-Multi-story manufacturing buildings with only the first floor occupied and the above four or more vacant upper floors.
+- ^ Multi-story manufacturing buildings with only the fi occupied and the above four or more vacant upper floors.